YBL123/sei-group-project/README.md

 ### Profile Page

 The user is greeted with a welcome message that changes according to the time of day.
-Here the user is able to view their portfolio, offers adn responses.
+Here the user is able to view their portfolio, offers and responses.

 ![plntfy profile](readme-profile.png)